arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

 .. code-block:: python

-   # Add voltage probes on the "custom_terminals" locset
+   # Add voltage probes on the "custom_terminal" locset
    # which sample the voltage at 50000 Hz

-   model.probe('voltage', where='"custom_terminals"',  frequency=50000)
+   model.probe('voltage', where='"custom_terminal"',  frequency=50000)

 The simulation
 ^^^^^^^^^^^^^^